The Democrats' delegate rules, explained - KTVZ

 Note: The number of unpledged delegates can change.
 If a member of Congress dies or resigns, for instance, their delegate spot goes with them until a replacement is put in office.
 The number of pledged delegates, however, stays the same.

 After the voting, the coming together.
 The last primary contest will be in June, but about 90% of the country will have had a say by the end of April.
-Assuming there is no one with a clear majority, that will leave some three months for campaigns to reach out to pledged and unpledged delegates to get their support on the convention floor.
+Assuming there is no one with a clear majority, that will leave some three months for campaigns to reach out to delegates pledged to former candidates as well as to unpledged delegates who had supported former candidates in order to solicit support on the convention floor.

-What happens to Buttigieg and Klobuchar’s delegates?
-Delegates pledged after the primary to former candidates like Buttigieg (26) and Klobuchar (7) will become very popular if the fight goes all the way to the convention.
-There’s nothing in the law that requires them to vote for anyone in particular, although different state parties have different rules.
+What happens to delegates pledged to dropouts?
+District-level delegates pledged to former candidates like Bloomberg, Buttigieg and Klobuchar will become very popular if the fight goes all the way to the convention.
+There’s nothing that legally requires them to vote for anyone in particular, although different state parties have different rules.
 The national party says they should follow their conscience.
+Most state-level pledged delegates have not been selected yet, so they will be reallocated among remaining candidates once they are finally selected.

 Best case.
 Most Democrats agree that the best scenario would be for all but the winning candidate to suspend their campaigns before the convention.
+The system is built assuming the party comes together.
 This year, however, that seems less likely than in years past.

 Worst case.
 These things usually work out before there is voting on the convention floor.
 The last time the first round of voting didn’t anoint a Democratic nominee was 1952 (that was Adlai Stevenson, and Democrats lost in November of that year, to Dwight Eisenhower).